ImageMagick/Usage-Markdown/crop/index.md

 Even if you expand the size of the tile to 24x16 pixels, you will still end up with a tile that is 2 pixels 'shorter' than the other tiles.

 This situation gets worse as the number of tiles wanted gets larger.
-For example try sub-dividing a length of 100 into 30 tiles.
+For example, try sub-dividing a length of 100 into 30 tiles.
 It is impossible.
 You either use a length of 3 and get 34 tiles, or 4 and get 25 tiles.
 Getting exactly 30 equal sized tiles is impossible!